 EMBRACE YOUR EMOTIONS.

-HSPs feel emotion – deeply.
+HSPs feel emotion - deeply.
 This can be extraordinary when it’s positive but it can be overwhelming if the emotion is negative.
-HSPs are empathic by nature so it’s not only their own emotions that they feel, but those of the people that they are interacting with which can exponentially affect their emotional energy.
+HSPs are empathic by nature, so it’s not only their own emotions that they feel but the emotions of the people that they’re interacting with which can exponentially affect their emotional energy.
 You don’t have to be a HSP to relate to this.
 When most people get into a highly emotional situation their decisions have the potential to be driven by emotions, rather than by the conscious choices that they make.
 Which means that we are more likely to react instead of respond.
-Recognizing that we are highly emotional, whether by personality or situation, opens up the opportunity to create strategies to identify and separate our emotions from situations so we can think more clearly.
+Recognizing that we are highly emotional, whether by personality or situation, opens up the opportunity to create strategies to identify and separate our emotions from situations so that we can think more clearly.

 THE JACK SHEPHARD METHOD.

-I am a big fan of LOST so I jump on any chance I get to reference the show – just don’t get me started on the final season.
-In the pilot episode Jack meets Kate in the jungle after the plane crash and asks her to stitch up a wound on his back.
-When Kate hesitates and asks why Jack doesn’t seem to be afraid, Jack shares with her a story about a surgery he performed on a 16 year old girl during his residency.
+I am a big fan of LOST so I jump on any chance I get to reference the show.
+If you haven’t watched it, the premise of the show is: a plane crashes on an island and strands the survivors there.
+That’s all I will share.
+It’s streaming somewhere and I encourage you to watch it.
+It’s brilliant (just don’t get me started on the last season).
+In the pilot episode Jack and Kate meet for the first time in the jungle after the plane crash.
+Jack asks Kate to stitch up a wound on his back.
+When Kate hesitates and asks why Jack doesn’t seem to be afraid, he shares a story with her about a surgery he performed on a 16 year old girl during his residency.
 He recounts that at the end of the long surgery he accidentally cut the base of his patient’s spinal cord and became overcome by terror.
 He tells Kate that he made a choice to let the fear in, but only for five seconds.
-He counted slowly one, two, three, four, five and then he willed the fear away and finished the surgery.
+He counted slowly … one, two, three, four, five … and then he willed the fear away and finished the surgery.
 It’s a powerful moment and one of the show’s best scenes.

 CREATE A STRATEGY.